yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 * Create Rancher API Key [Rancher API Key](https://rancher.com/docs/rancher/v2.x/en/user-settings/api-keys/#creating-an-api-key) to enable access to the `Rancher` server.
 Take note, `Access Key (username)` and `Secret Key (password)`.

+# We need to create credentials for jenkins to connect rancher instance
+# Rancher page--> Click Avatar--> Account&API keys--> Create API key--> (scope & A month from now )--> create *Don't close page copy information somewhere you will not see the page again.
+Then go to jenkins page.

 * Create a credentials with kind of `Username with password` on Jenkins Server using the `Rancher API Key`.

   * On jenkins server, select Manage Jenkins --> Manage Credentials --> Jenkins -->   Global credentials (unrestricted) --> Add Credentials.